 by Beverly Hutchinson McNeff

 Isn’t it interesting how we can remember significant moments in our lives?
-I can remember this story about our son Jeffrey when he seven years old like it was yesterday because it still is teaching me a powerful truth.
+I remember like it was yesterday this story about our son Jeffrey when he was young because it continues to teach me a powerful truth.

-I remember how he came home from school, requested to use my office and computer and then hurried up stairs to begin his important task.
-His request was so adorable I agreed and stepped away to allow him the privacy to do what he wanted.
+Jeffrey came home from school, requested to use my office and computer, and then hurried upstairs to begin his important task.
+His request was so adorable that I agreed and stepped away to allow him the privacy to do what he wanted.

-Moments later, when he emerged from the bedroom, he had a smile that went from ear to ear.
+Moments later, when he emerged from the bedroom, he smiled from ear to ear.
 “Go into your bedroom,” he commanded, “and close the door.”
-I did, and there on the back of the door was taped a small piece of paper with the printed words, “I LOVE YOU MOM.”
+I did, and there, on the back of the door, a small piece of paper was taped with the printed words, “I LOVE YOU, MOM!”